 Around the time of the spring equinox, Lady Day became the traditional day for hiring farm laborers for the planting and harvesting seasons ahead.
 (In the church calendar, this day became the feast of the Angel Gabriel's annunciation to the Virgin Mary that she would be the mother of Christ.)

 Around the time of the summer solstice, this day was the midpoint of the growing season, halfway between planting and harvest.
 (The English church later celebrated this day as the birthday of John the Baptist, who foretold the birth of Jesus exactly six months later.)

 Around the time of the fall equinox, the harvest commenced on this day, and there were great fairs and festivals.
 This started the custom of early autumnal elections, because it was a convenient time for people to gather.
 Elections came to be shifted to November in the American climate, where the harvest season was more stretched out.

 December 25, Christmas

-This day was the grand culmination of the old year and the first festival of the new year.
-The holiday originated as a solstice festival and celebrated a time of resting and gathering fertility for a new round of sowing and repeating.
+This observance originated as a winter solstice festival and celebrated a time of resting and gathering fertility for a new round of sowing and reaping.
 The Celtic rituals merged easily with the Christian celebration of the birth of Jesus.
 Farm workers were usually paid for their year's labor at Christmas, giving them reason to celebrate and three months rest before the next season.